-A 3-ounce serving of plain, cooked catfish contains 122 calories, 55 of which are contributed by fat.
-Per serving, catfish has 6 grams of total fat, which includes 1.3 grams of saturated fat and a trace amount of trans fat.
-This size serving also contains 56 milligrams of cholesterol, a waxy fat-like substance.
-Catfish is a rich source of omega-3 fatty acids, with between 0.22 and 0.3 grams in this size serving.
-Omega-3 fatty acids may help lower your risk of heart disease mainly by lowering triglycerides and countering inflammation, as well as help lower your risk of cancer and arthritis, according to the University of Maryland Medical Center website.
+According to the USDA, there are 127.5 plain catfish calories in a 3-ounce serving, 19 of which are contributed by fat.
+Per serving, catfish has 6.4 grams of total fat, which includes 0.5 grams of saturated fat and a trace amount of trans fat.
+This size serving also contains 58.8 milligrams of cholesterol, a waxy fat-like substance.
+Catfish is also a rich source of omega-3 fatty acids, such as EPA and DHA.

-Catfish is an excellent source of vitamin B-12.
-Every 3-ounce serving contains 2.3 micrograms of vitamin B-12, or nearly 100 percent of the 2.4 microgram-requirement for adult men and women.
+Catfish is an excellent source of vitamin B12.
+Every 3-ounce serving contains 2.6 micrograms of vitamin B12 — 100 percent of the 2.4 microgram requirement for adult men and women, according to the National Academies of Sciences.
 Catfish is also rich in the B vitamins, niacin and pantothenic acid.
-With 2.2 milligrams of niacin per serving, catfish supplies 13 percent of the daily recommended dietary allowance of niacin for men and 15 percent of the RDA for women.
-Eating 3 ounces of catfish would fulfill nearly 14 percent of an adult's recommended daily intake of pantothenic acid.

-Catfish contains 210 milligrams of phosphorus in a 3-ounce serving, fulfilling 30 percent of an adult's RDA of the mineral.
-It also contains 8.4 micrograms of selenium, which is 15 percent of the amount recommended amount for men and women.
+Catfish contains 196.5 milligrams of phosphorus in a 3-ounce serving, fulfilling 28 percent of an adult's RDA of the mineral.
 Catfish contains smaller amounts of potassium, copper, magnesium, iron and zinc.

 Healthy Preparation Suggestions